Goodluck Jonathan: PDP candidate will be Nigeria's next president | TODAY.NG

 According to him, the greatest problem with Nigeria is that of unity and urged Nigerians to elect a leader that would unite the county.

-He said all the aspirants are eminently qualified to lead the country and urged the delegates to elect a person who will bring Nigeria together.
+All the aspirants are eminently qualified to lead the country and urged the delegates to select a person who will bring Nigeria together.

 “PDP is clearly the party to take over power.
 ‘If you select one among the aspirants, l’m sure the person will make Nigeria proud,” he said.